Aluerie/AluBot/README.md

 Example of such commands is `/birthday set`.
 If you are using the command - you are giving me consent to store your birthday data, work with it and show to other people.

+The bot have commands to delete your data, i.e. `/birthday remove`.